seerapusairam/kong-student-management-api/README.md

 This project provides a complete deployment environment for the [Student Management API](https://github.com/seerapusairam/student-management-api), placing it behind a customized Kong API Gateway.

-The architecture follows modern DevOps and GitOps principles.
+The architecture follows modern DevOps principles.
 The application is a pre-built Docker image pulled from a registry, and the entire stack is orchestrated via Docker Compose.
 The gateway itself is customized with a custom Lua plugins and is managed declaratively using `decK`.

 ---